-If you are in a position where you believe a sexual assault is about to occur or is occurring, there are things you can do to help stop the violence.
+If you are in a position where you believe relationship violence, sexual misconduct or stalking is about to occur or is occurring, there are things you can do to help stop the violence.
 RAINN (Rape, Abuse & Incest National Network), the largest anti-sexual violence organization in the United States, suggests you remember the word “CARE” as a way to remember steps you can take in a sexual violence situation.

 A – Ask the potential victim directly if help is needed.
 You can do this by asking the potential victim, “Do you need help?” or “Do you want me to give you a ride home now?”
 Make it clear to the aggressor through your body language that you’re not planning on going anywhere and that he/she will have to deal with you as well as the potential victim if the situation continues.